robinboncoeur/Projects/docs/family/index.md

 ### Issues & Notes

-#### 5.Jul.2025
+#### 5 Jul 2025

 Some images are over-exposed through the scanning process.
-The bright light of the scanner makes both sides of the page visible in the resulting .png image: this affects legibility.
+The bright light of the scanner makes both sides of the page visible in the resulting .png image: this undermines legibility.
 Also, the typed documents (P1.png through P3.png) were not centred properly when they were scanned and so portions of words are missing.

 ---

-#### 6.Jul.2025
+#### 6 Jul 2025

 * Trying to get the text entered - doing grammar/spelling-check and translation after the bulk of what **can** be done, done.
 * Case in point: **P12.png** cannot be read at all.
 It will need to be photographed, not scanned.
 Both sides show up on one surface (both sides are visible in the image).
 Together with Dad's unclear handwriting, the document is too difficult to decipher.